malkawimahdi/bmp-filters/README.md

 ## Filters

-**Grayscale:** Takes an input image and turns the image into a black-and-white, by averaging the red, green and blue (RGB) values for a given pixel, which has the additional benefit of retaining the original image brightness.
+**Grayscale:** Takes an input image and turns the image into a black-and-white by averaging the red, green and blue (RGB) values for a given pixel, which has the additional benefit of retaining the original image brightness.

 **Reflection:** Takes an input image and reflects the image horizontally.
-The resulting image is what you would get by placing the original image in front of a mirror.
+You would get the resulting image by placing the original image in front of a mirror.

 **Box Blur:** Takes an input image and implements a box blur.
-Box blur is implemented such that by taking each pixel and, for each colour value, giving it a new value by averaging the colour values of the neighbouring pixels where applicable.
+Box blur is implemented by taking each pixel and, for each colour value, giving it a new value by averaging the colour values of the neighbouring pixels where applicable.

 **Sobel Operator:** Takes an input image and applies the Sobel operator on the given image.
-Like **Box Blur** edge detection works by taking each pixel, and modifying it based on a 3x3 matrix that surrounds a given pixel.
+Like **Box Blur**, edge detection works by modifying each pixel based on a 3x3 matrix surrounding a given pixel.
 However, in this scenario, we use the Sobel operator to compute the new value of each pixel by taking a weighted sum of the values for the surrounding pixels.
 Since edges can occur in both x and y directions within an image, we use two different "kernels" to compute the edges in a particular direction for each colour channel for a given pixel.
-Each channel for a given pixel will be processed using the Gx and Gy kernels, meaning that each pixel will have six(6) values.
+Each channel for a given pixel will be processed using the Gx and Gy kernels, meaning each pixel will have six(6) values.

-If 'I' is the source image, then we can apply the kernels: Gx and Gy to each pixel within an image:
+If 'I' is the source image, then we can apply the kernels Gx and Gy to each pixel within an image:

 $$Gx=\begin{pmatrix}
 +1&0&-1\\